perlun/darkerfx/README.md

-# darkerfx - A dark theme for DocFX!
+# darkerfx - Another dark theme for DocFX

 A dark template for documentation generated with [DocFX](https://dotnet.github.io/docfx/).